omrastogi/omrastogi/Readme.md

 - Jack of many
 - Acing in Machine Learning and Data Sciences
 - A chatbot under is construction as on Sept 2020
-- Learning Data Structures and Algorithms
+- Learning Data Structures and Algorithms Cause Placements
 - Heading to become a deep learning expert and machine learning engineer

 <br>